PSM and Hanwha Power Systems unite to form Hanwha Power.

 Ready to discuss LEC III for your 9E fleet, or need hot gas path components and outage support?

-Contact PSM for combustion system retrofits, or reach Thomassen Energy for components, rotor services, and field support.
+Contact Hanwha Power for combustion system retrofits, components, rotor services, and field support.

 350+